-The achievable tradeoffs between economic cost and number of deaths, measured at the end of the second year, are shown in plots (a),(b),(c),(d) of Fig. \ref{fig:vaccination_control_strategies}, for the four combinations arising from the two considered control policies and the two considered efficacy ratios (see plot titles).
-Each plot contains 4 curves, related to the 4 combinations of vaccination policies (MSF vs MVF, $\Delta = 21$ vs $\Delta = 135$).
+The achievable trade-offs between economic cost and number of deaths, measured at the end of the second year, are shown in plots (a),(b),(c), and (d) of Fig. \ref{fig:vaccination_control_strategies}, for the four combinations arising from the two considered control policies and the two considered efficacy ratios (see plot titles).
+Each plot contains four curves related to the four combinations of vaccination policies (MSF vs. MVF, $\Delta = 21$ vs. $\Delta = 135$).

 Several observations are in order.
-First, in general, the MSF policy (green and blue curves) outperforms MVF (red and purple curves).
-This fact is not trivial, and depends crucially on the extent of the negative correlation between $r$ and $p$ in the population distribution $f_{r,p}$.
-Note that the MSF policy is just theoretical, being hardly implementable in practice.
-Indeed, only the MVF policy has been deployed in many countries, by simple age prioritization, except maybe for special categories of workers (e.g., health-care workers) who have also received the vaccine early in advance due to obvious reasons.
+First, the MSF policy (green and blue curves) generally outperforms MVF (red and purple curves).
+This fact is not trivial and depends crucially on the extent of the negative correlation between $r$ and $p$ in the population distribution $f_{r,p}$.
+Note that the MSF policy is hardly implementable in practice.
+Indeed, only the MVF policy has been deployed in many countries, by simple age prioritization, except for special categories of workers (e.g., healthcare workers) who have also received the vaccine in advance due to their exposition to the virus.

-Second, as expected, efficacy ratio 0.6 is better than efficacy ratio 0.3.
-In particular, delaying the distribution of the second dose ($\Delta = 135$) is not a good idea if the first dose is not that effective (efficacy ratio 0.3).
+Second, as expected, the efficacy ratio of 0.6 leads to better outcomes than the efficacy ratio of 0.3.
+In particular, delaying the distribution of the second dose ($\Delta = 135$) is not advisable if the first dose is relatively ineffective (efficacy ratio 0.3).

-Third, the impact of different control strategies is not huge, with rate control providing slightly better results than HT control.
-The best possible trade-offs (i.e., the lowest possible curves) are generated by rate control, MSF, and a properly tuned $\Delta$ (note the crossing between blue and green curves on plot (c)).
+Third, the impact of different control strategies is fairly small, with rate control slightly outperforming HT control.
+The best possible trade-offs, i.e., the lowest possible curves, are generated by the rate control, MSF, and a properly tuned $\Delta$ (note the crossing between blue and green curves on plot Fig. \ref{fig:vaccination_control_strategies}(c)).

-The effect of the two control strategies, combined with different vaccination policies, can be better understood by looking at temporal dynamics shown in Fig. \ref{figcompareICU}, for rate and ICU control, respectively.
-In both cases, we assume an initial number of infected people $I^* = 32,000$ (corresponding to $\lambda_C=4,000$), while we restrict ourselves to an efficacy ratio 0.6.
+The effect of the two control strategies, combined with different vaccination policies, can be better understood by looking at temporal dynamics shown in Fig. \ref{figcompareICU} for rate and HT control.
+In both cases, we assume an initial number of infected people $I^* = 32,000$ (corresponding to $\lambda_C=4,000$) while restricting ourselves to an efficacy ratio of 0.6.